Airtnp/Notes/Papers/System/flink.md

 ## Summary

 * In this paper, the authors present Apache Flink, which is a open-source distributed system for unifying the real-time streaming data and static batched data computation.
 Flink provides DataStream and DataSet API for streaming and batch data analysis.
-Flink employs stateful operators and data streams as directed acyclic graphs to distribtue and scale the computations.
+Flink employs stateful operators and data streams as directed acyclic graphs to distribute and scale the computations.
 The control events are embedded into the data streams natively to provide fault tolerance.

 ## Strength